qzcool/Media-Scrapper/README.md

 # Image-Scrapper
 An image scrapper that values simplicity and performance.
 Download the best story under a certain tag automatically.
+Builded on top of BeautifulSoup4 and Requests.

 ## Instruction
 1. Download the repository to the local path, where the images will be saved